Locations

 Hopefully, this answers some of your questions and clears up confusion and concerns you may have.

 However, we know that no FAQ document can hope to completely answer every question that every person might have.
-So, if you still have questions about how PT may benefit you, get in touch with Atlanta Spine directly.
+So, if you still have questions about how PT may benefit you, get in touch with Atlanta Spine & Orthopaedics directly.

 We want you to feel comfortable and armed with knowledge before making any treatment decisions about your back.
 So please don’t hesitate to reach out.